datascishubham/data-analyst-projects/Projects/ Product &  Customer-Analysis/README.md

 - Revenue is driven by the **interaction between price and volume**, not either factor alone
 - A **small number of products and customers** are responsible for the majority of revenue — and, separately, for the majority of return-related losses
 - Customer value depends more on **order frequency and average order value** than on raw order count
+- A small number of non-product entries (manual adjustments, postage, discounts) exist in the raw data and are excluded from product-level performance metrics
+- Customer value depends more on order frequency and average order value than on raw order count

 ---